Last updated on April 24th, 2022

 Day 1: From Sapporo To Furano

-Our visit to Farm Tomita is not the popular Lavender season and we miss the chance to mesmerized lavender to full bloom.
+Our visit to Farm Tomita is not the popular Lavender season and we miss the chance to mesmerize lavender to full bloom.
 But still, there is still plenty of full bloom of flowers for us to take breathtaking photos.
-Several flower fields such as Japanese Poppies, Salvia, Begonias, Bugle giving a very colorful show.
+Several flower fields such as Japanese Poppies, Salvia, Begonias, and Bugle give a very colorful show.

 Walking along the paths and enjoying sunshine and breeze makes us feel so refreshed and joyful.
 We were greeted by the rainbow flower field and we can even smell the flower in the air.
 We wandered around in the spectacular flower field and take endless photos with colorful flowers as a backdrop.

-Next, we spend time to tour the souvenir shops that keep us entertained during our visit.
+Next, we spend time touring the souvenir shops that keep us entertained during our visit.
 A variety of lavender souvenirs can get here such as lavender oil, lavender soap, dried lavender, and more.
-Don’t forget to try the lavender soft-serve ice-cream which is so refreshing on a hot Summer day!
+Don’t forget to try the lavender soft-serve ice cream which is so refreshing on a hot Summer day!

 There is also a Tomita Melon House located next door to Tomita Farm.
 The refreshing melon was so delicious and sweet!
 Fresh fruit for a light meal.
-All in all, visiting Farm Tomita can easily take up half a day enjoying the natural beauty.
+All in all, visiting Farm Tomita can easily take up half a day to enjoy the natural beauty.